Menu

 White Wines

 Crisp, dry white wines like Sauvignon Blanc, Pinot Grigio, or Albariño complement the bold flavors of garlic butter sauce without overpowering it.
+These wines have high acidity and citrus notes that cut through the richness of the sauce, offering a refreshing contrast with each bite.

 • Sauvignon Blanc: A classic choice for white wine enthusiasts, this crisp and zesty wine pairs well with the tangy garlic butter sauce.